Justine Tiu wanted to learn how to crochet an amigurumi-style plushie, so she turned to the resources that were out there to figure it out.

 They have a two-fold purpose: first, teaching crochet in an easy-to-learn manner and second, helping people build confidence and see their own potential to grow, not just in crochet but in life.

-As you prove to yourself that you can learn this new thing, you see that you can learn and do other things, too!
+As you prove to yourself that you can learn this new thing with a crochet kit, you see that you can learn and do other things, too!

 In this interview, Justine shares more with us about The Woobles and the new book: “Crochet Amigurumi for Every Occasion: 21 Easy Projects to Help Celebrate Life’s Happy Moments.”